 Travel guide to the top of Porters Pass in New Zealand

-Porters Pass is a mountain pass at an elevation of 948m (3,110ft) above the sea level, located in the Canterbury region of New Zealand's South Island.
+Porters Pass is a mountain pass at an elevation of 948m (3,110ft) above sea level, located in the Canterbury region of New Zealand's South Island.

 Is the road to Porters Pass paved?

 Set high in the Torlesse Tussocklands Park, the road to the summit is fully paved.
 It’s called State Highway 73 (Great Alpine Highway).
 Open to traffic throughout the year, may be closed for short periods in winter when the weather is bad.
-The drive affords views of the Canterbury Plains.
+The drive has great views of the Canterbury Plains.

 How long is Porters Pass?